QualCert ISO 1609:2020 Vacuum Technology

 Entry Requirements for ISO 1609:2020 Vacuum Technology

-- A high school diploma or equivalent qualification (e.g., GED) is required.
+• High school diploma or equivalent (e.g., GED) is required.

-- Basic knowledge of physics, engineering, or a related technical field is recommended.
+• Basic understanding of physics, engineering, or a related technical field.

-- Proficiency in the language of instruction (typically English) to ensure comprehension of technical concepts and course materials.
+• Proficiency in the language of instruction (typically English).

-- Professionals working in vacuum technology, manufacturing, or research sectors are encouraged to apply.
+• Professionals in vacuum technology, manufacturing, or research sectors are encouraged to apply.

 Learning Outcomes for ISO 1609:2020 Vacuum Technology